Bezsilny/Maya/README.md

 - wheel model with lights and shades
 - car seat model
 - character model
-- character model texture to become a policeman
+- character model with textures on it so to become a policeman
 - basic car model with some colours
 - building model (car showroom) with textures on it